richknowles/ENGINE-AJ-WINDOWS/README.md

 > This software was built and shaped through the eyes of someone who tests with both precision and heart:
 >
 > **AJ** — the greatest tester in the world,
-> and the one this system could not function without.
+> and the one this man could not function without.

 ---